alexseong/Capstone_Project_CanYouKickIt/README.md

 <img src="img/Capstone_CanYouKickIt_imgs.001.png" align="middle"/>

 # Motivation
 Kickstarter is a crowdfunding platform with the goal of bringing creative projects to life.
 The thing is, very few campaigns go on to be successfully funded.
-These successful campaigns can take many forms, e.g. [the Potato Salad campaign](https://www.kickstarter.com/projects/zackdangerbrown/potato-salad).
+These successful campaigns can take many and sometimes unusual forms, e.g. [Potato Salad campaign](https://www.kickstarter.com/projects/zackdangerbrown/potato-salad).
 This project aims to understand what contributes to the success of a campaign.
 While there are many factors that contribute to the success of a campaign, this capstone project will focus on analyzing campaign content and structure.
 <img src="img/Capstone_CanYouKickIt_imgs.002.png" align="middle"/>

 # Data Collection
 I leveraged the dataset from  https://webrobots.io/kickstarter-datasets/ and enhanced this it by scraping more features from Kickstarter.com.
-Python's Pandas package was used for data cleaning and storage.
+Data was cleaned using Python's Pandas package and stored in MongoDB.
 This dataset contains 80,000 projects between 2013-2016.
 Sample features as shown below.

 <img src="img/Capstone_CanYouKickIt_imgs.003.png" align="middle"/>